theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper/README.md

 You can run the app by executing `python -m pipenv run python app.py`.

+Currently, ***the app is blank***.
+This will change soon as the frontend is built and a fully-functional backend is built.

 # Running tests

 You can execute `python -m pipenv run python tests/<TESTNAME>.py` to run a test.